huangzehao/SCN_Matlab/README.md

 # Dependencies
 Matlab

+# Training Code
+I implemented the training code by caffe, please check my caffe repository, than you!

 Please cite [1] if you use this code in your work, thank you!

 - [1] Zhaowen Wang, Ding Liu, Wei Han, Jianchao Yang and Thomas S. Huang, Deep Networks for Image Super-Resolution with Sparse Prior.
 International Conference on Computer Vision (ICCV), 2015 (accepted)